defold/doc/docs/en/manuals/input.md

 ## Key triggers

-Key triggers are simple one-key inputs that acts as button input.
-They are useful for games that needs to tie specific buttons to specific functions, like the `move_left` and `move_right` button setup above.
+Key triggers are simple one-key inputs that act as button inputs.
+They are useful for games that need to tie specific buttons to specific functions, like the `move_left` and `move_right` button setup above.
 If you need to read arbitrary key input, use text triggers (see below).

 ## Mouse triggers

-Mouse triggers come in two forms.
-The first one is mouse button and wheel input that you set up in your input bindings.
+Mouse input comes in two forms.
+First there are mouse button and wheel inputs, which are set up in your input bindings just like key triggers; then there is mouse movement input, which is handled differently (see below).

 Mouse button inputs
-: Use these to detect mouse presses.
+: Use these to detect mouse button presses.

   Note that the inputs `MOUSE_BUTTON_LEFT`, `MOUSE_BUTTON_RIGHT` and `MOUSE_BUTTON_MIDDLE` are equivalent to `MOUSE_BUTTON_1`, `MOUSE_BUTTON_2` and `MOUSE_BUTTON_3`.